Unitystation-fork/Unitystation-WikiV2/docs/3_HowToPlay/Jobs/Science_roles/cyborg.md

 This might seem scary at first but it is not as hard as it seems.

-Most lawsets don't require much aside from following direct instructions from humans.
+Most lawsets don't require much aside from following direct instructions from crew and ocasionally rescuing them.

 Following laws is just a matter of reading your laws, keeping your actions within the laws, and if you have any doubts you can ask the humans or the AI.